plone.api to be developed with PEP 20 idioms in mind, in particular:

 from plone import api)

-and then use the group namespace to access the method you want
+and then use the module namespace to access the method you want

 portal = api.portal.get()).